anyscale/madewithml.github.io/docs/courses/mlops/design.md

     <tr>
         <td>Solution needs to involve ML due to unstructured data and open domain space.</td>
         <td>An iterative approach where we start with simple rule-based solutions and slowly add complexity.</td>
-        <td>This course is about responsibly deliver value with ML, so we'll jump to it right away.</td>
+        <td>This course is about responsibly delivering value with ML, so we'll jump to it right away.</td>
     </tr>
     </tbody>
     </table>